 - The Assessment Coordinator organizes and facilitates any subcommittee meetings, contacts students, and assembles the facts surrounding the concern.
 Faculty and staff who belong to the Teacher Education Council volunteer to serve on the committee.
-(Other SOE faculty/staff may volunteer if enough TEC members are not available) - The subcommittee decides whether a plan of improvement or other remediating action is necessary after fully reviewing the situation.
-The student and any faculty involved in the matter may be asked to meet with the committee. - If a student is placed on a plan of improvement, progress monitoring may be required through the remainder of the current term and/or through the upcoming term, as appropriate.
-The Assessment Coordinator writes the plan of improvement under the direction of the subcommittee and then meets with the student to discuss the next steps. - At the end of the plan of improvement term, the subcommittee reviews the plan of improvement and student's progress.
-If the student has not improved, further action by may be required, up to and including dismissal from the Teacher Education Program.
-If the student has shown sufficient improvement, the plan of improvement and progress monitoring may be ended. - In rare and very serious instances, a candidate may be dismissed from the program without any attempt at remediation.
-Any adverse decisions from the committee may be appealed directly to the dean of the School of Education, who has the final word regarding admission and continuation in the Teacher Education Program. - Questions about the assessment of dispositions may be directed to the Assessment Coordinator, April Hinze, at April.hinze@northern.edu.
+(Other SOE faculty/staff may volunteer if enough TEC members are not available) - The student and any faculty involved in the matter may be asked to meet with the committee. - If a student is placed on a Plan for Success, progress monitoring may be required through the remainder of the current term and/or through the upcoming term, as appropriate.
+The Assessment Coordinator writes the Plan for Success under the direction of the subcommittee and then meets with the student to discuss the next steps. - At the end of the Plan for Success term, the subcommittee reviews the student's progress.
+If the student has not improved, further action may be required, up to and including dismissal from the Teacher Education Program.
+If the student has shown sufficient improvement, the Plan for Success and progress monitoring may be ended. - In rare and very serious instances, a candidate may be dismissed from the program without any attempt at remediation.
+Any adverse decisions from the committee may be appealed directly to the dean of the School of Education, who has the final word regarding admission and continuation in the Teacher Education Program. - Questions about the assessment of dispositions may be directed to the Assessment Coordinator, April Hinze, at April.Hinze@northern.edu.